hidekazu-konishi.com

 Reference: Anthropic Claude Messages API - Amazon Bedrock

-Ownership and Copyright of Text Generated by the Claude 3.5 Sonnet Model
+Ownership and Copyright of Content Generated by the Claude 3.5 Sonnet Model

-Referencing the license of Claude 3.5 Sonnet, let's confirm the ownership and copyright of images output by the model.
+Based on the license of Claude 3.5 Sonnet, this document clarifies the ownership and copyright of content output by the model.

-According to the End User License Agreement (EULA) found on the Amazon Bedrock console page for the Anthropic Claude 3.5 Sonnet model, the provider, Anthropic, does not claim ownership of the prompts or outputs (Please verify the exact content of the license).
+According to the End User License Agreement (EULA) found on the Amazon Bedrock console page for the Anthropic Claude 3.5 Sonnet model, the provider, Anthropic, does not claim ownership of the prompts or outputs (Users should verify the exact terms of the license).

 Anthropic does not anticipate obtaining any rights in or access to Customer Content under these Terms.
 As between the Parties and to the extent permitted by applicable law, Anthropic agrees that Customer owns all Outputs, and disclaims any rights it receives to the Customer Content under these Terms.
 Subject to Customer’s compliance with these Terms, Anthropic hereby assigns to Customer its right, title, and interest (if any) in and to Outputs.
 Anthropic may not train models on Customer Content from Services.